-Rate of rise (RoR): scroll through enough articles on coffee, and you’ll come across this mysterious term, complete with multi-line graphs that are frustratingly short on explanation.
-But RoR isn’t indecipherable.
+Scroll through enough articles on coffee, and you’ll come across a mysterious term called RoR (Rate of Rise) complete with multi-line graphs that are frustratingly short on explanation.
+But it isn’t indecipherable.

 And in fact, RoR is a valuable tool for any roaster, explaining what’s going on in the bean during roasting.
 In this way, it can help you to control your roast, avoid defects, and craft the best possible flavour profile for a coffee.